Readit News logoReadit News

 farnsworth commented on How Olympics officials try to catch “motor doping” spectrum.ieee.org/motor-d... · Posted by u/belter

-duxup · a year ago
+duxup · 2 years ago

 Why does cycling have such a reputation for this kind of thing?